mrbid/FractalAttack/README.md

 # FractalAttack
-A little game where you must stop fractal asteroids destroying a planet.
+A little game where you must stop asteroids destroying a planet.

 At the moment you can crash into the planet or the asteroids.